Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/parts.md

     * 12V
         * Any UV light that accepts a 12V input will work easily
               * [Cheap 12V Waterproof UV flood](https://www.amazon.com/dp/B07KHVZ7TG?psc=1&ref=ppx_yo2ov_dt_b_product_details) ($13)
-        *  We are also using out custom "Mothbeams" which are like powerful bespoke, low cost- lepileds
+        *  We are also using out custom "Mothbeams" which are like powerful, open source, bespoke, low cost- lepileds

     * 5V
         * to reduce costs and additional parts, we do not design around an extra 5V output